Skip to content

 Common fraud patterns and detection

-Proof of address fraud is among the most common forms of document fraud encountered in UK financial services.
-The National Fraud Intelligence Bureau (NFIB) reported that identity document fraud, including address document manipulation, accounted for a substantial proportion of reported cases in 2025.
+Proof of address fraud is among the most common forms of document fraud encountered in Australian financial services.
+The Australian Cyber Security Centre (ACSC) and Scamwatch have reported that identity document fraud, including address document manipulation, is a significant and growing threat.

 The three most frequent techniques are PDF editing of genuine documents (changing name or address fields), creation of entirely fabricated documents using templates available online, and use of expired documents with altered dates.
 Detection relies on a combination of metadata analysis, template matching and cross-referencing with external data sources.